ompl/omplapp/doc/dox/installation.md

       sudo apt-get install libboost-all-dev cmake curl python-dev python-qt4-dev python-qt4-gl python-opengl freeglut3-dev

   Some versions of Linux offer multiple versions of Boost.
 It is strongly advised to install only one version.
-- If you are running Ubuntu 12.04, install the following packages as well:
+- If you are running Ubuntu 12.04, install the following package as well:

-      sudo apt-get install libflann-dev libassimp-dev
+      sudo apt-get install libassimp-dev

-  (On older versions of Ubuntu these packages will be automatically downloaded and built by the OMPL build system, unless you have already installed them yourself.)
+  (On older versions of Ubuntu Assimp will be automatically downloaded and built by the OMPL build system, unless you have already installed it yourself.)
 - If the rendering in the OMPL.app GUI seems sluggish, you may want to install [PyOpenGL-accelerate](http://pypi.python.org/pypi/PyOpenGL-accelerate) to enable OpenGL hardware acceleration.
 - To be able to generate documentation and build the OpenDE extension, the following packages are also needed: